replikativ/datahike/README.md

 # ClojureScript and IndexedDB support for Datahike

 This branch contains initial work on ClojureScript support for Datahike with persistence to IndexedDB in the browser.
-Our goal is a full port on a rebase of the Datahike `development` branch including new features such as tuple support and improved transaction performance in Q1 2021.
+Our goal is a full port on a rebase of the Datahike `development` branch including new features such as tuple support and improved transaction performance.
 We will support all major browsers, web workers, node.js and embedded JS environment.
 Our vision is a distributed unified address space for client and server side databases along the lines of the semantic web, but built based on fast P2P replication of our read scalable, immutable fractal tree data structure.